LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 1. **Reference URL:** Provide a URL that users can reference to better understand the explanation of the answer to the question.

 -->

-## Pre-instancing

-Pre-instancing enables the lab environment to be prebuilt, prior to users launching the lab.
-This allows lab authors to schedule the lab environment to be built and ready when the user launches the lab.
-This greatly reduces the amount of time it takes for the user to get into the lab environment and begin learning.

-1. **Enable Pre-instancing:** Check this box to enable pre-instancing on the lab profile.

-    - **Saved or Running:** pre-instanced labs can either be saved or left running.
-Running labs allow near instantaneous user launches, but consume system resources and potentially increase costs.
-When in doubt, choose _Saved_.

-    - **Save Delay:** When this value is greater than zero, pre-instances will be allowed to run for the configured number of seconds before being saved.
-This can be useful if the lab contains services or startup applications that require some time before they are ready for a user to interact with them.
-Note that this setting has no impact on labs that launch from a start state. (only available if state is set to saved).

-    - **Batch Size:** this is the number of pre-instances that will be launched at a time until the desired stock level is reached.

-    - **Stock Level:** this is how many pre-instances the system will attempt to keep in stock.

-1. **Add Schedule:** Click the add the schedule for pre-instancing.

-    - **When:** select the start date and time for the schedule.

-    - **Enable**: select to enable the schedule.

-    - **State**: select the state that the pre-instances will launch as; saved or running.

-    - **Batch Size:** select the batch size of the scheduled pre-instances.

-    - **Stock Level:** select the stock level of the scheduled pre-instances.

-    - **Follow Up:** Enable follow up to create another schedule that will be used after the first schedule is completed.

 ## Storage